 You can take no thing.

-Shape your boat with the entirety of your truth.
+Shape your boat with your truth.

 Shape it with the joy in your hands